jfwells/wp-united/readme.txt

 == Changelog ==

+= v0.9.2.3 RELEASE CANDIDATE 3 =

+* Urgent bug-fix for improper error handling causing WP-United to catch all PHP errors, including those from other plugins.

 = v0.9.2.2 RELEASE CANDIDATE 3 =

 * NEW: Full French (Thank you Valbuena72) and Russian (Thank you Kot-Someone) translations